 Mr. Quiros was born in 1941.
 He received a B.A. in American Literature from Middlebury College (1961) and a M.B.A. in Finance from Columbia University (1966).
 He was Vice President, Sales at Smith Barney & Co. for twelve years.
 He was subsequently a Senior Vice President at Kidder, Peabody and Co.
 Inc., servicing the investment needs of both institutional and individual clients.
-In 1989 Dario founded the broker-dealer Hartford Financial Group, Inc., as well as the investment advisory firm of Hartford Financial Management, Inc. Dario maintains overall responsibility for Hartford Financial Management, Inc. in its current activities as an investment adviser.
+In 1989 Dario founded the broker-dealer Hartford Financial Group, Inc., as well as the investment advisory firm of Hartford Financial Management, Inc. As owner, Dario shares with HFM's President Kevin Quiros overall responsibility for Hartford Financial Management, Inc. in its current activities as an investment adviser.